mspnp/aks-baseline/inner-loop-scripts/README.md

 > Note: This is part of the Azure Kubernetes Service (AKS) Baseline Cluster reference implementation.
 For more information check out the [readme file in the root](../README.md).

 While this reference implementation was being developed we built out some inner-loop deployment scripts to help do rapid testing.
 They are included in this directory _for your reference_.
-They are not used as part of the [main README.md introduction/instruction](../README.md), but you can reference them for your own purposes.
-They may not be functional as they are maintained only opportunistically.
+They are not used as part of the [main README.md introduction/instruction](../README.md), but you can reference them for your own purposes. **They often are not functional, as they are maintained only opportunistically.**

 > NOTE: For a complete understanding, we recommend you follow the deployment steps for this Reference Implementation using the [main README.md](../README.md) steps.